 Home to Africa’s finest private parks, including the predator-rich Moremi Game Reserve, the Delta offers the widest diversity of safari activities, as well as the most exclusive safari experience on the continent.
 The Okavango’s flood waters come from the highlands in Angola, with the main deluge hitting the north-west of the Delta usually in April and transforming this dry landscape into a wetland paradise full of Africa’s Big Game.

-The Okavango’s immense game volumes, as well as the region’s sheer beauty, make it easy to understand why the Delta is considered one of Africa’s top travel destinations.
+The Okavango Delta’s immense game volumes, as well as the region’s sheer beauty, make it easy to understand why the Delta is considered one of Africa’s top travel destinations.

 WHAT YOU REALLY NEED TO KNOW